zackphillips/TLC5955/README.md

 # Installation
 After downloading the [Arduino IDE](http://www.arduino.cc/), open the tlc5955.ino file for an example of how to implement this class in your own sketch.
 Please note that static variables will need to be initialized in your sketch (I found this was the most efficient of managing memory)

+## Grayscale Clock (GSCLK)
+This library works best with a LED clock pulse with a frequency of 1MHz or higher.
+Most micro-controllers can achieve this, but implementations may be different.
+For the Teensy, the built-in command ```analogWriteFrequency``` can reliably set the output frequency of a PIN.
+For other boards, a simple google search should show you which registers to set.

 # Stability
 This library is stable and well-tested using a Teensy 3.2, but may have bugs for other boards.
 Please file issues on Github if you find a bug.
 The API may change slightly as new features are added.